 Mandatory masks, Mickey at a distance as Walt Disney World reopens

-ORLANDO: "Star Wars" Stormtroopers enforced mask-wearing and Mickey Mouse waved from a distance on Saturday (Jul 11) as Florida's Walt Disney World opened to the public for the first time in four months amid a surge of coronavirus cases in the state.
+ORLANDO: Mickey waved from a distance and visitors wore colorful face masks with mouse ears on Saturday (Jul 11) as Florida's Walt Disney World opened to the public for the first time in four months amid a surge of coronavirus cases in the state.

 Walt Disney Co welcomed a limited number of guests to its two most popular parks at the sprawling Orlando complex, the world's most-visited theme park resort, with a host of safety measures designed to reassure visitors and reduce the chances of catching the sometimes deadly virus.